 But, not to worry.
 Assuming you’re not trying to ward off advances from Count Dracula, getting rid of that highly potent garlic smell is straightforward.
 So, after chopping garlic, you can remove the garlic smell from your hands by simply rubbing your hands with a stainless-steel spoon or other stainless-steel utensil.
 It seems too easy, right?
 You want the science behind this, don’t you?
 OK, here goes.
 That potent odor residue on your hands comes from sulfur molecules in the garlic.
-The molecules in stainless steel bind with the sulfur molecules and transfer those molecules (and that garlic smell) from your hands to the stainless steel.
-Presto!
-Then, just wash the stainless steel utensil as you normally would and all the offensive sulfur smell will be gone.
+The molecules in stainless-steel bind with the sulfur molecules and transfer those molecules (that garlic smell) from your hands to the stainless-steel.
+Just wash the stainless-steel utensil as you usually would, and all the offensive sulfur smell will be gone.
 Are you lucky enough to have a stainless-steel sink?
 Just rest your hands on the bottom or sides for a minute or two, and presto!
 Gone!

 Want us to share another useful tip?
 That same stainless-steel trick will also eliminate the onion smell, too, which can be equally as offensive as garlic.
 We can’t imagine not cooking with onions, but that raw onion smell needs to go.
 Fish for dinner?
 Tasty and healthy, right?
 Hands smelling like you’ve been working all day at a fish market?
 Once again, stainless-steel to the rescue.